Questions to ask you doctor

-Having trouble knowing where to begin?
-These starter questions will help you talk about your wrist pain with your doctor.
-They’ll also help you and your doctor determine if wrist replacement or wrist fusion makes sense for you.
+Having trouble knowing where to start?
+These starter questions will help you talk about the symptoms you are experiencing with your doctor.
+They’ll also help you and your doctor determine if neck surgery makes sense for you.

-- Which pain relief options may work as well for me as joint replacement?
+- Which pain relief options may work as well for me as spine surgery?

-- How much relief will wrist replacement give me?
+- How much relief will spine surgery give me?

-- How much pain will I feel after surgery, and how is that pain managed?
+- How much pain will I feel after surgery, and how is it managed?

-- What are the risks or complications of wrist replacement?
+- What are the risks or complications of spine surgery?

 - Will I have mobility restrictions?
 For how long?